poniitty/snowman/README.md

 The following code will introduce all the main functions of the package and produce the maps of snow conditions (such as snow cover duration) in Mount Olympos in Greece averaged over 2020-2024.

 Note!
-High canopy cover of evergreen trees greatly lowers the accurracy of the algorhitm, thus interpret the results extra carefully if applying the method outside treeless regions.
+High canopy cover of evergreen trees greatly lowers the accurracy of the algorithm, thus interpret the results extra carefully if applying the method outside treeless regions.

 ## Prerequisites